What is Alluxio

 To quickly get Alluxio up and running, take a look at our Getting Started page, which explains how to deploy Alluxio and run examples in a local environment.

-Also try using Alluxio via:
+Also try our getting started tutorials for Presto & Alluxio via:

 Downloads and Useful Resources